 Every illustrator aspires to see their creations inside a favorite book, on the cover of a magazine, or splashed across a movie poster.
 But few dream of seeing an image that they created looking down at them from the tail of a military airplane.
 That’s what happened to Christy Tortland ’06 when her illustration of Diana the Huntress was chosen to decorate the tail of a Royal Netherlands Air Force F-35 fighter jet.

-The Greek goddess Diana, with her hunting bow drawn, is the official symbol of the 323 Test and Evaluation Squadron—an air force unit that was first created in 1948 after World War II.
+The Roman goddess Diana, with her hunting bow drawn, is the official symbol of the 323 Test and Evaluation Squadron—an air force unit that was first created in 1948 after World War II.
 When the Dutch Air Force was searching for a design to adorn a special plane commemorating the squadron’s 70thanniversary, they came across Christy’s illustration online and contacted her to ask if they could use it.
 It was a surprising but welcome request.
 “I don’t know much about military aviation but I started to learn really quick!”

 The illustration of Diana was the first in a series of pieces on Greek mythology, which has been a source of inspiration to Christy since she was young.
 “It was partially for fun and partly experimenting with digital styles, but this piece definitely helped me with my future illustrations.
 I think the combination of being powerful yet feminine is something I was playing with.”